ashishdasnurkar/ashishdasnurkar.github.io/_posts/2016-02-02-using-webtask-with-ifttt-to-save-reddit-posts.markdown

 Creating webtask by executing `wt create` command return a url.
 Later you will use this url to setup an action in ifttt (step 6 below)

-#create IFTTT trigger and action
+# Create IFTTT trigger and action

 Next, I added a recipe on ifttt.